Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Examples

 \subsubsection{Results}

 In \Cref{fig:hd2mub}, we compare our results using \Cref{thm:keylengthwithoutsmoothing} \cite{Dupuis2021} with results obtained by the postselection technique \cite{Christandl2009} for 2-MUB protocols in dimensions $d = 2,3,5$ and $7$.
-We note that 2-MUB protocols exist in any dimensions $d \geq 2$ and our proof method can work for any dimension.
+For simplicity in implementation of the post-selection technique, we use $\zeta_{t} = 0$ in this simulation, which we stress means the protocol is $\sim1$-complete at reasonable block sizes (See Definition \ref{def:completeness}) and thus not practical.\footnote{This is not to imply the post-selection technique cannot be used more generally.} We note that 2-MUB protocols exist in any dimensions $d \geq 2$ and our proof method can work for any dimension.
 Here, we restrict to prime dimensions due to our choice of data simulation method.
 For both EAT and the postselection technique, we optimize the probability of choosing $Z$ basis.
 The probability of testing is set to $\gamma = (1-p_z)^2$.
 We optimize the probability of choosing $Z$-basis in the same way as in the qubit-based BB84 example.

 It can be seen that both EAT and postselection technique can approach the expected asymptotic key rate in the infinite-key limit.
 Also, our method based on EAT outperforms the postselection technique for 2-MUB protocols in any dimensions.
 We also observe that for larger dimensions, our method can give much higher key rate than the postselection technique for small block sizes.
 This makes our method attractive since small block sizes are of particular interests for experimental implementations.